quarklang/QUARK/docs/project-report.md

 `_QUARK_`

+####Pseudo-reserved
+`i` may be used as a variable name but not a function name.
+This is due to the way that QUARK handles the syntax for complex numbers.

 ####Mathematical Constants
 QUARK has two mathematical constants, `PI` and `E`. `PI` is for mathematical constant $\pi$ = 3.141592...
 `E` for the mathematical constant e = 2.718281...